DHLippman/AnaZoom/README.md

 Supports the Type I and Type II configurations introduced by Dodoc [1] for a combined amamorphic zoom module.

-Requires use of the CODE V API
+Requires use of the CODE V API.

 # References